 The following information is prepared primarily as a planning guide for the first year premedical student.
+Premedical students must consider two categories of courses, those required for medical school entry and those that cover the material for the MCAT.

 Introductory biology: BIOL 220/BIOL 221 and BIOL 225/BIOL 226; BIOL 302 covers the physiology concepts that will be tested on the new exam; so does KINE 304.